znuny/manual/source/releases/installupdate/update/update-7.0.rst

 This documentation explains how to update to the Znuny 7.0 release.

-Please note that your current system needs to be a:
+Please note that your current system needs to be a

 - Znuny LTS 6.5.x

 to perform the update.
 We do not support direct updates from any version before Znuny LTS 6.5.

 IMPORTANT: The base settings have been changed to reflect the new product name.
 This means, that you may either switch to the new user znuny and new base dir /opt/znuny, or keep your old settings.
-If you decied to change, you'll need to create the new user, and modify your Config.pm setings before continuing.
-This upgrading instruction now uses <HOME_DIR> and <APP_USER>
+If you decide to change, you'll need to create the new user, and modify your Config.pm settings before continuing.
+This upgrading instruction now uses <HOME_DIR> and <APP_USER>.

 Preparations
 ~~~~~~~~~~~~